simonrus/about/_posts/2020-07-06-PGM_Tutorial_p3_w2.md

 $$card(F) = 3 * 26 + 3 * 26 * 32 + 2 * 26 * 26 = 3926$$

 Oops, that's too much.
-Lets try to reduce total ammount of parameters by using shared params But first of all, lets move to the model with log-linear features
+Lets try to reduce total amount of parameters by using shared parameters But first of all, lets move to the model with log-linear features

 # Model with Log-linear features